speedment/speedment-doc/pages/hazelcast.md

 ### Null Handling
-Via the UI Tool, nullable columns can be configured to use getters returning either `null` or `Optional` objects.
+Via the UI Tool, nullable columns can be configured to use getters returning either `null` (i.e standard POJO) or `Optional` objects.

 ## Configuration
 Speedment generates a complete class that provides a Hazelcast `ClientConfiguration` containing all serialization factories and class definitions already pre-configured.